kanselarij-vlaanderen/delta-producer-json-diff-file-publisher/README.md

 ## How-to guides
 ### How to require authentication to access the delta files
 If you don't want the delta files to be publicly available, you can protect them by configuring a secret key on the service.
-The key need to be provided by the consumer in order to authenticate.
-Access to the delta files is then configured in [mu-authorization](https://github.com/mu-semtech/sparql-parser).
+The key needs to be provided by the consumer in order to authenticate.
+Access to the delta files can then be configured in [mu-authorization](https://github.com/mu-semtech/sparql-parser).

 First, configure a secret key via the `KEY` environment variable